honmanyau/walkthroughs/a001-expressjs-session-based-authentication.md

 });
 ```

-We are setting up the `/signin` route to return a `501 Not Implemented` reponse
+We are setting up the `/signup` and `/signin` routes to return a `501 Not
-since we are leaving its implementation for later.
-Posting login credentials
+Implemented` reponse since we are leaving its implementation for later.
-should now result in a `501` reponse instead of a `404` response.
+Posting login credentials should now result in a `501` reponse instead of
+a `404` response.

 If you are a step ahead and have already looked at `request.body` to find that it
 is currently `undefined`.
 To have the JSON string sent from the client parsed to